yanniliu/yanniliu.github.io/_portfolio/E5_Methods.md

   - 2017-subcortical-volume-alterations-ocd
 ---

-This project investigates cognition and brain functions in large-scale populations
+This project investigates cognition and brain functions in large-scale populations.

 **Key findings:** it is coming soon.